krbcontext/python-krbcontext/README.rst

 Thread-safe
 -----------

-If your want krbcontext to initialize credential in Kerberos standard credenticial cache, or pass a file name to argument ``ccache_file`` explicitly, krbcontext is thread-safe.
+If you want krbcontext to initialize credential in Kerberos standard credenticial cache, or pass a file name to argument ``ccache_file`` explicitly, krbcontext is thread-safe.
 However, it is still suggestion that you pass credentials cache file name for each thread individually.